-Mentoring

-Meeting #1: Before Class 1 - Individual Meeting (30 minutes)
+Mentoring Meeting #1: Before Class 1 - Individual Meeting (1 hour)

-- In March, before Class 1 on Saturday, March 23, all incoming editors should schedule a 30-minute mentoring meeting with their assigned mentor (typically the outgoing editor in the same position - Discussion should focus on the requirements of the position and any advice the outgoing editor can share with the incoming editor - Each incoming editor should request all documents relevant to their position from the outgoing editor
+- Before Class 1, all incoming editors should schedule a one-hour mentoring meeting with their assigned mentor (typically the outgoing editor in the same position) - Incoming editors are responsible for reaching out to outgoing editors to schedule this meeting - Incoming editors should use this meeting as an opportunity to begin to understand the requirements and scope of their new position and solicit advice from outgoing editors (e.g., challenges they encountered, what they wish they had known when starting out, etc.) - Each incoming editor should request documents relevant to their position from the outgoing editor to review (internal procedures or templates, etc.)

-Class 1: Saturday, March 23, 2024

-Time: 10:30 a.m. - 1:30 p.m.
-(3 hours)
+Class 1: Saturday, March 22, 2025 Time: 10:30 a.m. - 1:00 p.m.
+(2.5 hours)